ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/document-extensions/revisions.markdown

 * [Document Revisions](../../../document-extensions/revisions/overview)
-  are snapshots of documents, that can be created automatically upon document creation, modification, or deletion and can be used for data auditing, instant restoration after document corruption, and various other uses.
+  are snapshots of documents, that can be created automatically upon document creation, modification, or deletion.
+* Revisions can be used for data auditing, instant restoration after document corruption, and various other uses.
-* This page describes -
+* The Studio views that this article describes are -
    * the Document View [Revisions tab](../../../studio/database/document-extensions/revisions#revisions-tab),
      that lists the revisions created for a document and allows to inspect each revision, compare it with other revisions, and create new revisions.